 You could also remove the pillowcase first and submerse the pillow in a sink full of water afterwards.
 Some let the water run over the top of your pillow, moving it in different ways so that the inner padding is flushed out.

 Even you may feel like saving some time, try to play it on the safe side and don’t put a solid memory foam pillow in your washing machine.
 The pillow doesn’t take the vibrations of the machine and the padding inside breaks.

 You can’t put the solid memory foam pillow in a dryer either and it’s wise to let it dry in a well-ventilated area.
 You may even hang it out to dry and do it especially if it’s a sunny day.
 The insides of your memory foam pillow dry even faster like that.

 Some would rather use the shredded memory foam pillows as this type of memory foam lets you shift in your sleep, still getting the support of the memory foam.
 The shredded pieces increase breathability and the heat dissipation is more efficient.
 This gives you a more comfortable and a cooler pillow.

-Memory foam are also a healthy option, as they don’t encourage the growth to allergens, not let the dust mites grow inside.
+Memory foam is also a healthy option, as it doesn’t encourage the growth of allergens, nor does it let dust mites grow inside.

 Try not to soak entirely the memory foam material when you feel the pillow needs a washing.
 You may find foam that doesn’t soak up water and it pretty safe to submerse.
 Be sure that your pillow has that type of foam, as you don’t want water to seep in-between the cells.
 If so, chances are that mold and mildew may form as the pillow dries and you’re not going to be able to use the pillow any time soon.